zhengguoxu/bootf2/README.md

     # 7   45  92 87.33950 -4.660501
     # 8   60  95 89.48884 -5.511159

-If you don’t like the shape of the profile, you can run the function many times with different `seed` number until you get the shape that you are willing to accept.
+If you don’t like the shape of the simulated profile, you can run the function many times with different `seed` number until you get the shape that you are willing to accept.

 The model parameters in the output are more useful in simulation studies since they can be used as initial model parameter input to the function